fatred/yubivault/README.md

 4a. for local auth: put valid cert/key pair into that path

-4b. for yubi auth: put your key into your laptop and run the command as below
+4b. for yubi auth:
+  i) configure the parameters based on the output from `p11tool  --list-tokens`. ii) configure the opensc path based on the package managers outputs. e.g. `brew info opensc` or check your package manager repo like so: https://packages.debian.org/trixie/amd64/opensc-pkcs11/filelist

 ## How it works